shdlabs/SSTorytime/docs/Tutorial.md

 There are also tools for helping you to get started making notes about a text document.

-* text2N4L reads a text file and allows you to select parts and produce an editable file in N4L that you can use as a starting point for your own notes.
+* Use `text2N4L` to read a text file and select parts to produce an editable file in N4L that you can use as a starting point for your own notes.

 ## The data model